Thursday, June 13, 2013

 (Cardinal Lercaro and

-Just as in 1963, the Conclave fifty years later had candidates who might be considered to have been more cultured, more learned, more photogenic or media-savy than Francis.
+Just as in 1963, the Conclave fifty years later had candidates who might have been considered more cultured, more learned, more photogenic or media-savy than Francis.

 Not since 1963, or even within the last century or more, has the call for reform been so universal.